Valentin-Guillet/AISHackingChallenges/answers.md

 # Programming

-- 15 point: cf. js file
+- 15 points: cf. js file
 - 75 points: after pressing the submit button enough times, a debug message with a random seed appears, we can then regenerate the OTP using python `random.randint()` function
-- 150 point: cf. js file
+- 150 points: cf. js file
+- 250 points: cf. js file